quivero/workflow-use-case/README.md

 The result rendering depends on browser.

 The available functions for Workflow are [in this file](https://github.com/dot-quiver/dot-quiver-api/blob/master/utils/workflow/parsers.js).
-You must edit the file ```index.js``` to explore the funcionalities.
+You must edit the file ```index.js``` to explore the available funcionalities.